-Welcome to the Biodesign Symposium!
-The Biodesign Symposium: How to Grow a Biodesigner is a free conference-style event where educators, researchers, and practitioners of Biodesign will discuss how they've worked across Biology, Tech, Art and Design.
-Presenters at the Symposium will share ways of formalizing Biodesign education and aligning Biodesign learning outcomes with workplace needs.
+Welcome!
+The Biodesign Symposium: How to Grow a Biodesigner is an annual, free conference-style event where educators, researchers, and practitioners of Biodesign will discuss how they've worked across Biology, Tech, Art and Design.
+Presenters at the Symposium share ways of formalizing Biodesign education and aligning Biodesign learning outcomes with workplace needs.
+Check out the 2024 Symposium proceedings below.

 Location